WordPress/gutenberg/packages/components/src/color-picker/README.md

 - Required: No
 - Default: `false`

+### `getAuxiliaryColorArtefactWrapper`: `(WordPressComponentProps< ColorPickerProps, 'div', false >) => ReactElement`

+Defaults to a function that returns `null`.
+When passed to the color picker, allows to replace the bottom part of the color picker editor with a custom React element.
+Useful for using the color picker in more tight spaces when the auxiliary part of the picker is not relevant or needs to be swapped with something more minimal.

+- Required: No
+- Default: `(props) => null`

 ### `defaultValue`: `string | undefined`

 An optional default value to use for the color picker.